Medical Assisting - Associate of Applied Science

 NOTE: Students must earn a final grade of C- or better in all required courses and achieve a cumulative grade-point average of at least 2.0.
 A grade of C- or better is required in ENGL 1110G Composition I and designated Mathematics courses.

-Clinical Clearance Packet
+Clinical Compliance Packet

 Students must complete all University degree requirements, which include: General Education requirements and elective credits to total at least 62 credits.
 Developmental coursework will not count towards the degree requirements and/or elective credits but may be needed in order to take the necessary English and Mathematics coursework.